reactor81/verblingFlux1/README.md

 ### Background

 This version has no extras added.
-See verblingFlux2 ad verblingFlux3 repos for Firebase Chat and WebRTC chat addons.
+See verblingFlux2 and verblingFlux3 repos for Firebase Chat and WebRTC chat addons.

 ### Features

 #### Verbling Flummox

 This implemention uses a Verbling fork of the Flummox Flux library (https://github.com/verbling/flummox).
-I actually created a fully working version of the Flux Challenge using my regular Flux framework (Alt) first.
-Once all functionality was complete, I decided to refactor to use Verbling's Flummox implementation to familiarize myself with this library.
+I initially created a fully working version of this challenge using my regular Flux framework (Alt) first.
+This was most familiar to me so I thought it a good place to start.
+Once all functionality was complete, I decided to refactor to use Verbling's Flummox implementation to familiarize myself with Verbling's tech stack (assuming Flummox is still in use ;)

 Comparing Alt and Flummox, I will definitely be using Flummox from now on.
-While they have many similar elements (e.g. registerAsync), I found Flummox to have less boilerplate.
+While they have many similar elements (e.g. registerAsync, isomorphism, etc), I found Flummox to have less boilerplate.
 I like how actions automatically dispatch their return value, and I found the binding to actions in the store very easy.
-I also love the Store architecture - setState causing an emitChange is nicely modeled after React.
-Finally, <FluxComponent> connectToStores is great (I played with a custom render function to limit which state is passed down the tree in verblingFlux2 then decided it wasn't needed - but still excellent).
+Flux.createActions and Flux.createStore is nice and simple.
+I also love the Store architecture itself - setState causing an emitChange is nicely modeled after React.
+Finally, <FluxComponent> connectToStores is great (in verblingFlux2 repo, I played with a custom render function for FluxComponent to limit which state is passed down the tree but then decided it wasn't needed - still, an excellent feature).

 #### Other Features

 There should not be anything too surprising in this implementation..
 API / WebSocket handling is done by 'Sources' in the /sources folder.
 I included a slightly modified Dispatcher to handle multiple action dispatches in same loop.
 This Dispatcher implementation is very short and light, but could certainly be improved upon.

-classnames package is included for easy manipulation of classNames styling. superagent is included as a light ajax library to avoid including all of jquery. ws is included to handle the websocket connection to server.
+classnames package is included for easy manipulation of classNames styling. superagent is included as a light ajax library to avoid including all of jquery. ws is included to handle the websocket connection with the server.

 ### Install + Run